-The Best Democracy Money Can Buy
+The Best Democracy

 The current era of liar’s democracy began innocently enough when President Dwight D. Eisenhower engaged Batten, Barton, Durstine & Osborn, a leading Madison Avenue advertising agency, to beef up his re-election “image,” as they proposed.
 The first-term president had suffered a heart attack less than a year earlier while vacationing with his wife in her hometown, Denver.
 His recovery took seven weeks of confinement in Fitzsimmons army hospital east of the city.